 Active dry salt therapy is simple to understand.
 There are three primary characteristics of pure sodium chloride, NaCl, known as salt:

 - Salt is super absorbent (especially when it is completely dry)

 - Salt is anti-inflammatory

-This type of dry salt is placed into a halogenerator that then precisely grinds the salt into specific micro-sized particles and then disperses the salt aerosol into the air in a closed environment such as a room or chamber.
+This type of dry salt is placed into a halogenerator that precisely grinds the salt into micro-sized particles and then disperses the salt aerosol into the air of a closed environment such as a room or chamber.